aws-deadline/deadline-cloud/src/deadline/job_attachments/README.md

 ## Protocol Handler

 On Windows and Linux operating systems, you can choose to install the [Deadline client](../client/) protocol handler in order to run AWS Deadline Cloud commands sent from a web browser.
-Of note is the ability to download job attachments outputs from your jobs through the [Deadline Cloud monitor][downloading-output].
+Of note is the ability to download job attachments outputs from your jobs through the [AWS Deadline Cloud monitor][downloading-output].

 You can install the protocol handler by running the command: `deadline handle-web-url --install`